Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/06_sessions_and_connections.md

    - No - XOR only for session ID mixing; STC handles encryption

 5. **Can a session survive connection loss?**
-   - Not in v0.2.0-alpha; connection migration planned for v0.6.0+
+   - Not implemented: connection migration not implemented

 6. **What happens if handshake fails due to wrong seed?**
    - AuthenticationError raised; session not established